Index funds can be confusing.

 - A fully funded emergency fund exists, held as cash.

-- You understand your risk tolerance.
+- You understand your unique risk tolerance.

 To understand why debt paydown is important before investing, I point you to this post on Debt Paydown vs. Invest.